glennlopez/Webdev.Playground/README.md

 What is this?
 =================
 This is primarily where I keep all my backend stuff for learning new concepts.
-You may review or use the code if you want, my only request is that you give credit where its due.
-Some of where I store my frontend shenanigans are listed on the table below.
+You may review or use the code if you want.

 ### But wait... there's more!
 >I can't keep everything in Github.. no, that would be ridiculous.
 Somethings are meant to be interactive, playful, or artistic.
-Github has constraints that prevent you from experiencing all the fun stuff.
+Some of where I store my frontend shenanigans are listed on the table below.

 | Other Repositories        | What to expect from the repository           |
 | ------------- |:--------------------:|